-Principle 6: Engaging with local people and other stakeholders to ensure robust public accountability.
-The Council's How the Council meets these principles Where you can Commitment to Good see Governance Governance in action To exercise leadership ✓ Scrutiny Committees proactively invite local and national interested parties to Scrutiny Committee through a scrutiny contribute to their discussions. news bulletins function that engages local people and The Council continues to maintain an effective internal guidit function energting in Audit Committee partnerships and ✓ The Council continues to maintain an effective internal audit function operating in accordance with the 'Code of Practice for Internal Audit in Local Government' issued Audit Committee develops constructive by CIPFA and the Public Sector Internal Audit Standards.
-The Council self-assesses accountability. against these standards annually. accountability. against those standards armadny.
-To take an active and √ The Manchester Leaders' Forum supports development of effective relationships Manchester planned approach to across leaders of the city's key organisations.
-The Forum will communicate and Leaders' Forum dialogue with, and drive forward the city's priorities. accountability to, the public to ensure ✓ The Council supports different ways for residents to present their and their effective and communities' concerns to elected members, for example via Ward Co-ordination. appropriate service delivery whether ✓ There is a Social Media Code of Practice for staff in place to ensure a consistent Social Media directly, in partnership approach, security of information, and avoid reputational damage.
-Social Media Guidance for or by commissioning.
-Guidance has also been provided for Members.
-Members ✓ Consultations with residents are undertaken when major service changes are Consultations Hub proposed.
+The Council's How the Council meets these principles Where you can Commitment to Good see Governance Governance in action To exercise leadership through a scrutiny function that engages Scrutiny Committees proactively invite local and national interested parties to contribute to their discussions.
+Scrutiny Committee local people and partnerships and develops constructive accountability.
+The Council continues to maintain an effective internal audit function operating in accordance with the 'Code of Practice for Internal Audit in Local Government' issued by CIPFA and the Public Sector Internal Audit Standards.
+The Council self-assesses against these standards annually.
+Audit Committee To take an active and planned approach to dialogue with, and accountability to, the The Manchester Leaders' Forum supports development of effective relationships across leaders of the city's key organisations.
+The Forum will communicate and drive forward the city's priorities.
+Manchester Leaders' Forum public to ensure effective and appropriate service The Council supports different ways for residents to present their and their communities' concerns to elected members, for example via Ward Co-ordination. delivery whether directly, in partnership or by commissioning.
+There is a Social Media Code of Practice for staff in place to ensure a consistent approach, security of information, and avoid reputational damage.
+Social Media Guidance has also been provided for Members.
+Social Media Guidance for Members Consultations with residents are undertaken when major service changes are proposed.
 This ensures residents have the opportunity to inform decisions.
-Corroditations Flab Consultations this year have included the Council's 2016/17 Budget, and the new Manchester Strategy. ✓ The Council takes residents' concerns into account when allocating funding, for example an additional £2.1million in 2015/16 has been allocated to tackle fly-tipping and dumping, pavement and road repairs and street cleansing.
-The Annual Benert provides a considerand clear summary of the Council's activity Appual Papart ✓ The Annual Report provides a concise and clear summary of the Council's activity over the previous year, so that residents can see where money has been spent and Annual Report over the previous year, so that residents can see where money has been spent and what this has achieved.
-To meet consultation and engagement responsibilities to staff, and agree and enact policies which make best use of human resources. ✓ The Council maintains a clear and consistent policy of consulting staff and their representatives on proposals concerning changes to services and employment policies and procedures. ✓ There are a number of tools in place to ensure staff are briefed effectively, for example via staff engagement events, appraisals and one to ones. ✓ Work is underway to improve staff engagement, for example through the development of a revised appraisal process. ✓ Feedback from staff is gained through an annual staff survey (The BHeard Survey) and more focused 'snap surveys'.
+Consultations this year have included the Council's 2016/17 Budget, and the new Manchester Strategy.
+Consultations Hub The Council takes residents' concerns into account when allocating funding, for example an additional £2.1million in 2015/16 has been allocated to tackle fly-tipping and dumping, pavement and road repairs and street cleansing. ✓ The Annual Report provides a concise and clear summary of the Council's activity over the previous year, so that residents can see where money has been spent and Annual Report

+Manchester City Council Standards Committee Appendix - Item 5 16 June 2016 what this has achieved.
+To meet consultation and engagement responsibilities to staff, and agree and enact policies which make best use of human resources.
+The Council maintains a clear and consistent policy of consulting staff and their representatives on proposals concerning changes to services and employment policies and procedures.
+There are a number of tools in place to ensure staff are briefed effectively, for example via staff engagement events, appraisals and one to ones.
+Work is underway to improve staff engagement, for example through the development of a revised appraisal process.
+Feedback from staff is gained through an annual staff survey (The BHeard Survey) and more focused 'snap surveys'.